fluxcd/flux/site/using.md

 # Recording user and message with the triggered action

 Issuing a deployment change results in a version control change/git commit, keeping the history of the actions.
-Flux daemon can be started with several flags that impact the commit
+The Flux daemon can be started with several flags that impact the commit information:
-information:

 | flag              | purpose                       | default |
 |-------------------|-------------------------------|------------|